AlbertoCancela/AlbertoCancela/README.md

     - 💻 Currently working on Universidad Hipócrates.
     - 🚀 Learning Angular and CodeIgniter
-    - 🎯 Focused on POA's sistem
+    - 🎯 Focused on studying english
     - 📬 Reach me at albertocancelaa@gmail.com
     - 🌎 Also, check out my Portfolio... uhm, I still working on that jaha
     - ✈️ I want to move out from Acapulco :)